 A walking tour of La Jolla’s shopping and dining district can begin almost anywhere.
 But the best place to begin or conclude such a worthwhile tour is on Prospect Street.
 It offers an incredible variety of award-winning and ocean-view restaurants, art galleries and fashionable boutiques.
 The bold-faced numbers in the text refer to their locations on the La Jolla map.
 The SAN DIEGAN walking tour of Prospect Street begins at the northern end of the shopping and dining district (see map).
 But you can begin anywhere.

 Yes, there are more than a half-dozen ocean-view restaurants overlooking La Jolla Cove.
-New on the block is the newest location of the legendary Donovan’s Steak House at 1250 Prospect St. featuring USDA prime, center-cut steaks broiled to perfection.
-And their daily happy hour is 3 p.m.–6 p.m., featuring discounted signature cocktails.
+Don’t miss discovering the legendary Eddie V’s Steakhouse and Seafood Restaurant House (619-45900) at 1270 Prospect St. It features an awesome view of La Jolla Cove along with memorable USDA prime, center-cut steaks broiled to perfection.
+Their daily happy hour is 4 p.m.–6 p.m., featuring signature cocktails and live jazz.

 A visit to La Jolla wouldn’t be complete without discovering La Valencia Hotel (6) at 1132 Prospect St. (858-454-0771).
 It has been a La Jolla landmark since 1926.
 With its Spanish architecture and tradition, La Valencia was a hideaway for movie stars Greta Garbo, Mary Pickford and Douglas Fairbanks.
 Still a favorite of the cognoscente, its charm is enhanced by delightful, cozy rooms and by spectacular ocean views from its balconies.